The Nancy C. Sawin Math/Science Building

 Math/Science Project:

-The following is a list of projects to be completed as part of this project:
+The following is a list of projects that have been completed as part of this project:

-• reconfigure classrooms to improve the use of space and curriculum needs (an additional lab added to the Science Floor)
+• reconfigured classrooms to improve the use of space and curriculum needs

-• increase the number of collaborative and community spaces in lobby areas
+• increased the number of collaborative and community spaces in lobby areas

-• update lab equipment and classroom furniture, including 28 new whiteboards, to increase active learning
+• updated lab equipment and classroom furniture, including 28 new whiteboards, to increase active learning

-• replace all windows, doors, flooring, and electrical systems
+• replaced all windows, doors, flooring, and electrical systems

-• create a new entrance and patio area
+• created a new entrance and patio area

 Project Outcomes:

-STEM learning environments will be improved with the addition of a new physics classroom in Pirnie Hall, as well as extensive renovations in the Math/Science Building.
-When the projects are complete, we intend to:
+STEM learning environments have been improved with the addition of a new physics classroom in Pirnie Hall, as well as extensive renovations in the Math/Science Building.
+Now that the projects are complete, we will be able to:

 • increase the number of upper school STEM offerings by offering new courses that are both inside and outside of a traditional high school program.
 These may include AP Psychology, AP Research, Zoology, Marine Science, Organic Chemistry, Ecology.
 Neuroscience, Genetics, Linear Algebra, Advanced Programming, or an expansion of our data science offerings;